 Fetal alcohol syndrome (FAS) belongs to a group of disorders called fetal alcohol spectrum disorder.
 It is caused when a woman drinks alcohol during pregnancy.
 The alcohol can cause birth and developmental defects in the baby.
 These defects make up FAS.

-Any type of alcohol, including beer and wine, can cause birth defects.
+All types of alcohol, including beer and wine, can cause birth defects.

 Blood Traveling Through Mother's Placenta to Baby